hadar-co/kubeconform/Readme.md

 $ kubeconform -schema-location default -schema-location 'schemas/{{ .ResourceKind }}{{ .KindSuffix }}.json' fixtures/custom-resource.yaml
 ```

-ℹ️ The [CRD Extractor](https://github.com/datreeio/CRDs-catalog#crd-extractor) is a utility that can be used instead of this manual process.
+ℹ️ Datree's [CRD Extractor](https://github.com/datreeio/CRDs-catalog#crd-extractor) is a utility that can be used instead of this manual process.

 </p>
 </details>